waacton/Unicolour/docs/README_us.md

   - Rendering intent

 ### White points
-All color spaces are impacted by the reference white point.
+Most color spaces are impacted by the reference white point.
 Unicolour applies different reference white points to different sets of color spaces, as shown in the table below.
 When a [conversion to or from XYZ space](#convert-between-color-spaces) involves a change in white point, a chromatic adaptation transform (CAT) is performed.
 The default chromatic adaptation is the Bradford method but [this can be customised](#xyzconfiguration).